wino6687/SWEpy/README.md

 1. Long sessions of web scraping can time out
 	1. Occasionaly the scraping session times out, which is not good for several-hour long scraping sessions.
-	2. Working no a fix that will either allow you to pick up where you left off, or that responds to the error by starting over on the current chunk of work being done.
+	2. As of v1.0.1, this issue should be resolved.
+The scraper will now reattempt to connect to the server if it disconnects and resume scraping.

 Citations: